DatBoiLuiskrrt/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+   the dom represents the elements in the page, it is represented as documents as nodes and objects.
 2. What is an event?
+   Every interaction with the site is an event.
+It could be a click, moving the mouse, a key on keyboard, etc...
 3. What is an event listener?
+   An event listener is an object that handles an event according to the event happening in the browser.
 4. Why would we convert a NodeList into an Array?
+   You would convert a NodeList into an Array so that you can use methods on that Nodelist such as forEach and map.
 5. What is a component?
+   Components are functions or classes that keep our code dry.
+Components allows for reusable code.
+Components take in parameters usually data that can then be used to create even more functions.